Jeznar/GitRepo/Work_Log.md

 22.12.11 Updated scripts that include .stretchTo clauses that might also need **.missed** calls: **Dissonant_Whispers.js**, **Ray_of_Enfeeblement.js**, **Ray_of_Sickness.js**

+22.12.12 **Flaming Sphere** updated to current logging, changed attack item to be on the sphere, general cleanup

 [Link back to my Documentation Listing](README.md)